tasmota/docs/docs/Getting-Started.md

 <p>

 !!! warning
-    Wi-Fi manager server is active for only 3 minutes.
-If you miss the window you might have to disconnect your device from power and reconnect.
+    "Wi-Fi manager server is active for only 3 minutes.
+If you miss the window you might have to disconnect your device from power and reconnect."

 <img alt="Sign in to Wi-Fi Network" src="../_media/wificonfig2.jpg" style="margin:5px;float:right;width:300px"></img>After you have connected to the Tasmota Wi-Fi AP, open http://192.168.4.1 in a web browser on the smartphone (or whatever device you used).
 Depending on the phone, it will take you to the Tasmota configuration page automatically, or you will get a prompt to *sign in to Wi-Fi network* or *authorize*.
 Tapping on the AP name should also open the configuration page.